satran/satran.github.io/_posts/2012-05-17-python-a-few-things-to-remember.md

 - **Use the `Ellipsis` when necessary.**

+    UPDATE: As one commenter mentioned in Hacker News "Using Ellipsis for getting all items is a violation of the Only One Way To Do It principle.
+The standard notation is `[:]`."
+I do agree with him.
+A better example is given using numpy in [stackoverflow](http://stackoverflow.com/a/118508/504262):

+    The ellipsis is used to slice higher-dimensional data structures.

+    It's designed to mean at this point, insert as many full slices (:) to extend the multi-dimensional slice to all dimensions.

+    Example:

+        >>> from numpy import arange
+        >>> a = arange(16).reshape(2,2,2,2)

+    Now, you have a 4-dimensional matrix of order 2x2x2x2.
+To select all first elements in the 4th dimension, you can use the ellipsis notation

+        >>> a[..., 0].flatten()
+        array([ 0,  2,  4,  6,  8, 10, 12, 14])

+    which is equivalent to

+        >>> a[:,:,:,0].flatten()
+        array([ 0,  2,  4,  6,  8, 10, 12, 14])

+    **Previous suggestion.**

-    When creating a class you can use `__getitem__` to make you class' object work like a dictionay.
+    When creating a class you can use `__getitem__` to make you class' object work like a dictionary.
 Take this class as an example:

         class MyClass(object):